wesleyLaurence/Music-Code/README.md

 Run the tests.py file inside your conda environment to ensure the all systems are working properly.

 ## Jupyter Notebook Tutorials
-Check out the jupyter notebooks tutorials.
+Check out the jupyter notebook tutorials.
 These demonstrate all the capabilities of the Music-Code library.